-Sales under the MTFM program for cluster headache in the UK comprised 15.1% of our revenue during the year ended December 31, 2022.
-In 2023, we plan on continued expansion under this program, as well as continue to utilize distribution partners to commercialize our nVNS technology in territories outside the United States and United Kingdom.
-In 2023, we expect the National Institute for Health and Care Excellence, or NICE, to review the guidance document and any changes in recommendation or pricing may adversely impact our ability to work with the National Health Service, or NHS, England on the MTFM program and could have an adverse impact on our financial results.
+Sales under the UK MedTech Funding Mandate, or MTFM, for cluster headache (CH) in the UK comprised 7.5% of our revenue during the year ended December 31, 2023.
+In 2024, we plan on continued expansion under this program.
+In 2023, NHS granted a two-year extension in which our prescription gammaCore therapy will continue to be listed in the NHS catalogue.
+This extension is through March 17, 2026, with an option for us to extend an additional two years.
+In 2024, we expect the National Institute for Health and Care Excellence, or NICE, to review the guidance document and any changes in recommendation or pricing may adversely impact our ability to work with NHS, England on the MTFM program and could have an adverse impact on our financial results.
+We continue to utilize distribution partners to commercialize our nVNS technology in selected territories outside the United States and United Kingdom.